Stanford Emergency Medicine News

 Emergency medicine physician Peter Acker, MD, was drawn to Stanford by a fellowship program in international emergency medicine program.
 He arrived in 2013, but his interest in science is older, driven by his early efforts to uncover a “tangible truth.”
 Stanford Medicine profiles Acker's international work and philosophy.
 Read article >>

 Dr. Allen Chang Wins ACEP/EMRA Resident Lecturer Award

-Dr. Allen Chang (left) was honored as "Best Resident Lecturer" at the Emergency Medicine Residents’ Association 20-in-6 Resident Lecture Competition.
+Allen Chang, MD, (left) was honored as "Best Resident Lecturer" at the Emergency Medicine Residents’ Association 20-in-6 Resident Lecture Competition.

 Hosted each year at the American College of Emergency Physicians National Scientific Assembly, the competition is judged by physician leaders in emergency medicine from around the country.
 Participants are given up to six minutes and 20 slides to lecture on any topic relevant to emergency medicine.
 Dr. Chang, a resident in the class of 2020 was one of 15 selected from 99 applicants in emergency medicine residency programs across the country.

 Dr. Michael Bresler has not only witnessed the evolution of emergency medicine, he also was an architect of legislation to protect patients throughout California and nationally.
 He was featured in a video from California ACEP that provides an in-depth look at the history of the specialty.